 Oregon's Wildlife Mecca: The Hart-Sheldon region is one of the best large intact sagebrush-steppe ecosystems left in the West and as a result wildlife thrives here.
 Sagebrush ecosystems are critically important to more than 350 species of wildlife, including mule deer, bighorn sheep, pronghorn antelope, waterfowl and shorebirds, pikas, pygmy rabbits, and one of the highest densities of greater sage-grouse in the US.

 Because this area is vital to the natural history of Oregon’s desert lands, ONDA has worked for decades to restore, protect, and connect the landscape.

-Getting the Fences Out: For over twenty years ONDA volunteers have been coming to the Hart Mountain Refuge in southeastern Oregon to help remove unneeded barbed-wire fence which can create barriers for pronghorn and other wildlife.
+Stewardship: For over twenty years ONDA volunteers have been coming to the Hart Mountain Refuge to help remove unneeded barbed-wire fence which can create barriers for pronghorn and other wildlife.
 This effort, in coordination with other groups, has resulted in nearly 300 miles of fence being removed from Hart Mountain Refuge.

 Thinking about the future: The Hart-Sheldon landscape is recognized as a potential place for wildlife resiliency in Great Basin due to the elevation shifts, wildlife diversity, and habitat integrity.
 ONDA worked with NatureServe, a leader in climate change modeling, to test management and climate scenarios so that we can identify high priority connectivity corridors to ensure resiliency for native wildlife.